By Thomas Riggins, Countercurrents.org

 Lenin quotes one such ultra-leftist who wrote, “The working class cannot destroy the bourgeois state without destroying bourgeois democracy, and it cannot destroy bourgeois democracy without destroying parties.”
 Lenin says this type of muddle-headed “Marxism” is all too prevalent amongst people claiming to be Marxists who have never studied or tried to come to grips with Marxist theory.
 Merely calling oneself a Marxist had become a “fashion” in Lenin’s day (it’s not that fashionable now when even sympathy for some aspects of Keynesianism make you a “socialist.”)

 The idea of abolishing the party as part of the struggle against capital is ludicrous and would aid and abet the bourgeoisie.
 Lenin says, “From the standpoint of communism, refutation of the Party principle means attempting to leap from the eve of capitalism’s collapse, not to the lower or intermediate phase of communism, but to the higher.”
-I.
+[I amended this quote by leaving out “in Germany” after “collapse” because I think this quote has a wider sense (Sinn)].

 Parties represent the interests of classes and even after the working class comes to power it as a class and other classes as well will remain “for years” and so will leaders.
 The working class cannot establish socialism by just abolishing the LANDLORDS and CAPITALISTS, these classes will be easily gotten rid of (!) after a revolution– but the PETTY-BOURGEOISIE must also be abolished and Lenin says “they CANNOT BE OUSTED or crushed: we MUST LEARN TO LIVE WITH THEM.”
 It will take a long era of re-education to transform this class and eventually absorb it into the class conscious working class– a process that will be “prolonged, slow, and cautious.”
 These unheeded words go a long way in explaining the many problems that arose in both the USSR and China with respect to the peasantry.